V.02.Res.07 Kaiwhakamana visits

 - revoke the registration of a Kaiwhakamana; and must

-Role of National Commissioner
+Role of Commissioner Custodial Services

 - Manage requests for kaumātua to be registered as Kaiwhakamana, recommended by national Māori organisations such as the New Zealand Māori Council, the Māori Womens’ League, and Māori churches.